brettz9/webappfind/docs/Developer-Guide.md

 ```

 Only windows with the URI approved by the process detailed above
-will be able to successfully receive such messages (and only for the
+will be able to successfully receive such messages (and only for
-supplied file).
+files explicitly supplied (in that session)).

 ### API: saving back to the originally supplied file path (for the "edit" mode only)